jcoreNL/spring-4.3-exam-notes/README.md

 ### How are you going to create an ApplicationContext in an integration test or a JUnit test?

 ### What do you have to do, if you would like to inject something into a private field?
+Spring injects fields annotated with `@Autowired` through reflection.
+This also works for private fields so no extra effort is needed.
+Additionally constructor and setter injection also work for setting private fields.

 ### What are the advantages of JavaConfig?
 What are the limitations?

 ### What is the default bean id if you only use `@Bean`?
+The name of the method annotated with `@Bean` wil be used as the default id of the bean.

 ### Can you use `@Bean` together with `@Profile`?
+Yes, the `@Profile` annotation can be used on method level to include/exclude a bean based on the active profile.

 ### What is Spring Expression Language (SpEL for short)?